contactandyc/the-macro-library/README.md

 * 200% faster for the reverse case
 * 98.7% (slightly slower) for the random cases

-However, when comparing the macro_sort and std::sort with a dynamically supplied compare function, macro_sort is
+macro_sort performs better when compared against std::sort with a dynamically supplied compare function
 * 300% faster for the ordered cases
 * 270% faster for the reverse case
 * 130% faster for the random cases